Concepts

 # Steps and actions

-You can read more about recipe steps here and actions here.
+Learn more about recipe steps and actions.

 # Datatree and datapills

-Video guide: Data tree, data mapping and data types
+Video guide: Datatree, data mapping, and data types

 Output datatree for New Salesforce account trigger